Xilinx/graphanalytics/docs/src/louvainmod/overview.rst

 Use cases
 ----------
-Louvain Modularity algorithm can be used in the following cases:
+Louvain Modularity have been utilized in the following cases:

 * Fraud ring detection
 * Understand social structure in social networks
 * Product or article recommendation